Meningococcal Disease

 Complications of Meningococcal Disease

-Potential long-term complications of meningococcal disease include:
+Potential long-term complications of meningococcal disease can include:

 • Limb loss or deformation due to skin and tissue necrosis